The Medical Search Engine Optimization (SEO) Cheat Sheet

 - “Fresh,” meaning updated regularly and, when possible, about current events and trending topics

-4. Easily Crawlable Site
+4. Easily Crawlable by Search Engines

 The term “crawlability” describes how well a search engine can navigate all the pages of your site and crawl your text content.
 That means: